Information Technology Services

 Hamilton College offers a wide array of computing, networking, audio, video and telecommunications resources and services to members of the college community.
-Information Technology Services (ITS) is the organization that oversees the use of these resources at Hamilton.
+Library and Information Technology Services (LITS) is the organization that oversees the use of these resources at Hamilton.
 Users of these resources agree to abide by and be subject to the terms and conditions contained in this and all other applicable College policies.
-This section is a brief summary of the most important IT policies that pertain to students.
-The full description of all policies can be found at the ITS site.
+The full description of all policies can be found at the LITS site.

 Students are given access to electronic mail, personal calendar, portal, Blackboard course management system, and network storage.

 Passwords should be known only to the person responsible for the account and user ID.
-Access to user IDs may not be loaned or sold and any suspected breach of password security should be immediately reported to the ITS e-mail administrator, Debby Quayle, (email@example.com).
+Access to user IDs may not be loaned or sold and any suspected breach of password security should be immediately reported to the LITS email administrator, Debby Quayle, (firstname.lastname@example.org).
 Passwords should be changed (at least) every six months.

 Wireless and wired access to the Internet is provided in all residence hall rooms.
 Residence hall connections are intended to provide students with access to telephone and cable television services, and the campus data network.
 Network connections, wiring, equipment, or jacks may not be altered or extended beyond the location of their intended use.
 Students must provide their own telephones, televisions, computers, Ethernet cables (for wired connections) and software.
 Any costs incurred to repair damages to a network, telephone, or cable television jack in a residence hall room will be divided equally, and billed to the students residing in that room.